Boost your energy with these power foods

 • Foods with a lower glycemic index help stabilize blood sugar for lasting energy.

 What you eat can make all the difference in your energy levels.
 While there are many potential causes of fatigue, nutrition can play a fundamental role in how sluggish or energized you feel on a daily basis.
-If you or your patients are tired all the time, simple dietary changes are a good first step to tackle the problem.
+If you are tired all the time, simple dietary changes are a good first step to tackle the problem.

 Anti-inflammatory foods